axier-sho/Auto-Typer/README.md

 3. Open the DMG file
 4. Drag Auto-Typer to your Applications folder
 5. Launch from Applications
+6. **Grant Accessibility permissions** when prompted (required for typing simulation)

+### macOS Permissions

+Auto-Typer requires **Accessibility permissions** to function properly:

+**Why?**
+- Type in other applications
+- Use global hotkey (Cmd+Shift+Y)
+- Simulate realistic keyboard input

+**How to grant:**
+1. On first launch, the app will request permissions automatically
+2. Click "Open System Settings" in the dialog
+3. Enable Auto-Typer in: **System Settings → Privacy & Security → Accessibility**
+4. Restart Auto-Typer

+If you skip this step, the app will prompt you again when you try to start typing.

 ### Option 2: Build from Source